fanleo/luanniao.club/README.md

       @("</Row>")
     ```
 1. We may ask you to pass very many subcomponents.<br/>
-This is because, for now, Blazor cannot pass objects in properties.
-Of course, we know that you can write the following types of code
     ```C#
         @("RenderFragment _filedName=@\"<X></X>\"")
     ```

-    However, after our actual testing, you can't fully use all combinations of such components, for example, you can't capture ***this*** instance, and it will produce some other strange problems, specifically you can Try to write your own code, the core problem is that you ca n’t capture the ***this*** instance.
-We also wrote the code in the first place, but later gave up, because in the current situation you are in actual work.
-It is necessary to capture ***this***.<br/>
+    However, after our testing and actual developer planning, we allow this use, but we don't expect our own components to be filled with such writing.
+In addition, we want to meet one expectation: do more than 95% of the actions on the C # side instead of Razor page, so our API expects you more.
+Use similar to reference, use simple loop operation to realize the page action.
+Not encapsulated by us. <br/>
+     Of course, this may be a bad habit of our company.
+Our team does not recommend the use of various third-party encapsulated functions for automatic acquisition, binding and processing. <br/>
      So, we will have code similar to the following style

     ```Html
         @("<LNCard CStyle=\"width:300px\" Actions=\"new[]{ a1,a2,a3}\">")
         @("     <Title>")